Yuanyuan-Yuan/Yuanyuan-Yuan.github.io/_pages/about.md

 *E-mail: yuanyuan.yuan [at] inf.ethz.ch*

-🌟 <span style="color:red">**I am currently on the academic job market** and would be delighted to connect!
+🌟 <span style="color:red">**I am on the academic job market** and would be delighted to connect!
 Please feel free to reach out if you're interested.</span>

 ## Research Interests